 Ideal Candidate Profile

-- Strong analytical skills with the ability to derive insights from complex data sets
+- Excellent communication skills with the ability to present complex data in a clear, actionable manner

 Directions for the Interviewer